amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 1. Subnets

     * Two Private subnets are created in different AZ in the VPC created in previous setup.
+    * Two public subnets are created.

 1. Route Tables

-    * Two route tables are created for each subnet and associated with the respective subnets.
+    * Four route tables are created for each subnet and associated with the respective subnets.

-1. Virtual Private Gateway
+1. Internet Gateway

-    * The VPN gateway should be attached to the VDMS VPC.
+    * One internet gateway attached to the VPC.

 1. VPC endpoint